Animal Frolics

 I believe that the Five Animal Frolics are relatively easy to perform.
 On the whole, they are quite safe to practice.
 They are suitable for persons of all ages to practice, and can be easily modified for special circumstances and limitations.
 They require a low level of cardio-vascular conditioning for performance.
 I believe that you will benefit in mind, body, and spirit from the regular practice of the Five Animal Frolics.

-I have read authors, and listened to teachers, who say that you must learn the Five Animal Frolics or another qigong form from a qualified teacher in person to person lessons.
-These teachers and experts then go on to tell you a story or two about persons who tried to learn the Frolics on their own and became insane, injured, or very sick.
+(Jinn).
 Then they relate anecdotes about persons who took direct instruction from a master teacher (usually themselves for a fee, or their teacher for a fee) and were cured of serious diseases, regained their health, and reenergized themselves.
 I think it is important to learn from qualified instructors.
 However, many master teachers have produced good books and instructional DVDs on the subject of the Five Animal Frolics that you can easily learn from in an efficient and effective manner.
-You are far more likely to go insane, or get injured, or get very sick when you do nothing but sit on your rump all the time.
-If you wanted become a successful Power Lifter (i.e., maximum weight squat, dead lift, and bench press) I would strongly recommend direct person to person instruction from a qualified trainer, considering the dangers of Power Lifting.
+You are far more likely to go insane, or get injured, or get very sick when you do nothing but sit on your butt all the time.
+If you wanted become a successful Power Lifter (i.e., maximum weight squat, dead lift, and bench press) I would strongly recommend direct person to person instruction and spotting from a qualified trainer, considering the dangers of Power Lifting.
 Learning the Animal Frolics, on the other hand, is relatively easy, quite safe, and lots of fun; and, a good instructional DVD is quite sufficient, and less expensive, when other alternatives are not available.

 Always beware of glowing testimonials and uplifting anecdotes about the benefits and/or curative powers of any exercise regimen.
 Identifying casual relationships is a difficult scientific task.
 Try the exercise and see how it works for you.
 Do you enjoy the exercise and perform the exercise regularly?
 What is your state of mind, your energy level, your level of happiness?
 Are you stronger, more active, and more flexible?
 Are your minor aches and pains diminishing?
 How do your checkups with your physician go?
-This exercise activity is about YOU not about what happened to John Q. Public from Kokomo, Indiana or Hong Kong, China.
+This exercise activity is about YOU and not about what happened to John Q. Public from Kokomo, Indiana or Hong Kong, China.
 Persons with a serious disease will have a very difficult time in weighing treatment and exercise options and sometimes throw caution and skepticism to the wind, relying more on hope than on more scientific and evidentiary approaches.

 Again, please read my own Disclaimer regarding the alleged benefits of qigong or taijiquan or yoga or walking or gardening.